Gourlish/Musiclyse/README.md

 The following features are all included in Musiclyse 0.3:

 * Beat, melody, genre, vocal, song key, scale and era analysis.
-There are still some minor accuracy issues which I am hoping to improve.
+Accuracy for many things has been significantly improved in 0.3.
 * Can get accurate facts about music adjacent topics via an optional Wikipedia-based database add-on file.
 * Will talk about the concept of the songs or compare and contrast two or more different songs.
 You can ask it anything you can ask a normal chatbot, and it will be able to bring songs into context with the chat.
 * Supports image analysis (if used with an image-supporting model).